Sabrina Carpenter Announces New Album and Everyone Loses Their Minds

 Your Puritanism is Showing

 Let it go.
 Men write lyrics about date rape and assault, and people are less apt to lose their minds.
 Kinks aren’t anti- or pro-feminism.
 They’re kinks.
-She’s displaying them in a way that looks like a lot of things to the uneducated masses.
+She’s displaying them in a way that looks like a lot of things to the uneducated masses, and is wide open for misinterpretation.

 This is her art.